Storing Furniture: What You Need to Know

 preparing furniture to store in a storage unit

-Antique furniture is often fragile, and original stains and finishes may not hold up to extreme heat or cold.
-It’s also susceptible to cracking or deterioration from moisture loss, so if you’ve got special heirlooms you need to store, it’s best to spring for a temperature-controlled environment if you’re storing long-term, and then follow as many of the steps above as you can.
+Climate control is especially important for antique furniture, which is more susceptible to extreme fluctuations in temperature.
+Antique furniture is often fragile, and original stains and finishes may not withstand extreme heat or cold.
+It’s also vulnerable to cracking or deterioration from moisture loss—so if you’ve got special heirlooms you need to store, it’s best to opt for a temperature-controlled environment if you’re storing long-term.

 Want to know how much storage space you need?
 Mini Mall Storage is here to help.
-Check out our size guide!
+Check out our size guide to get started or contact us today to reserve a unit.

 More From Mini Mall Storage Properties